tranche-jibrel/tranche-rewards/README.md

 4. Unstaken Mode: via IncentiveController contract, all tranche token holders can be rewarded with a rate per second and based on the tranche token amount on the total tranche token supply.

-All modes can be used or not, depending on the way you would like to distribute rewards.
+All modes can be used, depending on the way you would like to distribute rewards or incentives.

-Underlying prices for markets can be directly set by the owner, or read from chainlink price feeds.
+Underlying prices for markets can be manually set, or read from chainlink price feeds.

+Other info can be found here: https://docs.tranche.finance/tranchefinance/slice-token/slice-incentive-ratio-sir

 ## What is the model contracts work when distributing rewards based on markets TVLs

 This Model can be present in all mode or not, can be set in a contract or move to the backend.
-Please refer to Model.sol for a pure implementation of this model, or Markets.sol for Staking Mode, or MarketHelper.sol for IncentivesController and RewardsDistribution mode.
+Please refer to Model.sol inside Mocks folder for a pure implementation of this model, or Markets.sol for Staking Mode (described above), or MarketHelper.sol for IncentivesController and RewardsDistribution mode.

 Data: